LelandSindt/hydrator/README.md

 # Read this!

-**Please note that you should use the staging URL when experimenting with this script to not hit letsencrypts [rate limits](https://letsencrypt.org/docs/rate-limits/).** See [https://github.com/lukas2511/dehydrated/tree/master/docs/staging.md](https://github.com/lukas2511/dehydrated/tree/master/docs/staging.md).
+**Please note that you should use the staging URL when experimenting with this project to not hit letsencrypts [rate limits](https://letsencrypt.org/docs/rate-limits/).** See [https://github.com/lukas2511/dehydrated/tree/master/docs/staging.md](https://github.com/lukas2511/dehydrated/tree/master/docs/staging.md).

 # tl;dr